sarkadava/FLESH_Expressibility_vs_guessability/README.md

 # Github repository to project Self-reported expressibility predicts communicative success: Open dataset, validation, and simulation

 This repository stores coding pipeline to process, analyze & model data associated with the manuscript 'Self-reported expressibility predicts communicative success: Open dataset, validation, and simulation'.
 This project investigates whether perceived expressibility predicts real-time guessability of concepts in novel communication game.
-The project is part of the [anonymized for review].
+The study is part of the project [FLESH](https://vicom.info/projects/on-the-flexibility-and-stability-of-gesture-speech-coordination-flesh-evidence-from-production-comprehension-and-imitation/).

 This project has been preregistered on November 24, 2024 on [AsPredicted (#200596)](https://aspredicted.org/kmry-vx5s.pdf).